 What is Packet Pushers?

 Packet Pushers is a community of IT practitioners & vendors who write, podcast, and help each other as industry professionals.
 The community is built primarily around our podcast network.
 We have several shows, seen in the top bar of this site.
-Packet Pushers started out covering networking exclusively, and networking is still our primary focus.
-We also cover other technology areas as well, such data center design, virtualization, and general technology trends.
+Packet Pushers covers networking as well as data center design, virtualization, and general technology trends.

 The key for us is to make the content focused, practical, and deep, while at the same time having a bit of fun.

 Packet Pushers is a full-time business supported by sponsorships from IT vendors.
 All sponsored content is clearly marked and still technical.
 We have vendors bring on technical folks and engineers to discuss their products at a meaningful level.
 We insist that our vendors offer value to our audience even while performing acts of marketing.

 Who is on the Packet Pushers team?

-- Greg Ferro & Ethan Banks are CCIEs with 20+ years of experience each in production IT environments.
+- Greg Ferro & Ethan Banks are the co-founders of Packet Pushers.
+They grew up in data centers, as CCIEs with 20+ years of experience a piece in production IT environments.
 They are the primary hosts of the Packet Pushers podcasts, well-known writers, and public speakers.

-- Robin Young is the Packet Pushers Project Manager.
-She handles our business logistics, graphic design, scheduling, marketing materials, and assists with business development.
+- Robin Young is the Project Manager.
+She handles Packet Pushers logistics, graphic design, scheduling, marketing materials, and assists with business development.

-- Drew Conry-Murray is the Packet Pushers Content Director.
+- Drew Conry-Murray is the Content Director.
 Drew writes, hosts the Network Break podcast, manages the community bloggers, edits copy, manages our team briefings, posts most of the shows, and helps plan content.

-- Ricki Cook is our audio editor.
+- Ricki Cook is one of our audio editors.
 Ricki is both a networking professional and world-class audio engineer with real-world experience for the Olympics and some of the biggest music acts in the world.
 He mixes and edits many of our shows, and is our trusted audio advisor.

 Why do you have sponsored shows?